zblanks/eristropy/docs/index.md

 These recommendations empower researchers to confidently choose suitable parameters for their analysis.

 ## Installation
-EristroPy is not yet available on PyPI.
-However, once it is published, you will be able to install it using pip:
+You can install EristroPy by using pip:

 ```bash
 pip install eristropy